 According to HR Magazine, nearly half (42%) of employees surveyed by business networking firm Approved Index had cited their boss as the single influential factor in quitting their jobs.

 Top reasons for quitting their bosses included a lack of appreciation (40.76%), being overworked (39.96%) and employee favoritism (34.64%).
 Does any of this chime with current or past experience?

 These stats won’t come as a surprise.
 Often, it’s the boss’s management style that can be frustrating and even demoralising experience for many employees.
 But leaving a job doesn’t have to be the solution to a ‘bad boss’.

 Recognising their personality traits, and finding ways of adapting to them, could be the answer.
-Let’s have a look at the types of difficult bosses and how to work with them.

 1. The Visionary Boss

 Visionaries aspire to a brave new future, but don’t always have the answers or resources to make it happen.
 Often, they depend on their team understanding what they’re hoping to achieve.